Brilliant vs. IXL: Which is better for kids learning math?

 Best for Students who want to understand why math works and build transferable problem-solving skills Students who need structured practice and reinforcement on specific grade-level skills

-Subject focus Math and broader STEM disciplines, including science, computer science, data science, and logic Broad K-12 subject practice, including language arts
+Subject focus Math and coding, with data science and broader STEM topics Broad K-12 subject practice, including language arts

 Depth vs. breadth Deep conceptual focus; also covers enrichment STEM topics well beyond school Wide skill coverage aligned closely to grade-level standards